Cold Calling For Radio Sales

 In 2008 Glen opened Commercials By The Dozen to help radio stations make better radio.
 We do this by providing affordable commercial production to radio stations, offering pre-written scripts, custom script writing, consulting and sales training.
 Commercials By The Dozen maintains a generous stable of ongoing clients and continues to thrive.

-As an independent voice-artist, Glen has recorded hundreds of commercials, narrations, e-learning modules, audiobooks, branding and other projects for clients around the world. www.glenpavlovich.com
+Glen is also an independent voice-artist who has recorded hundreds of commercials, narrations, e-learning modules, audiobooks, branding and other projects for clients around the world. www.glenpavlovich.com

-As is also an accomplished audiobook narrator with dozens of title available for sale worldwide.
+Glen is proud to be an accomplished audiobook narrator with dozens of titles available for sale worldwide.
 Specializing in the romance genre, Glen is constantly adding new titles to his repertoire.
 He markets to authors, publishers, and consumers at www.romancingglen.com

 Now with the full team of web developers, content writers, graphic artists, SEO specialists, and mobile app developers, Pavlovich Marketing is an agency that serves businesses of all sizes with all aspects of customer engagement.

-Glen and the rest of the creative team at Pavlovich Marketing are ready to help you achieve your goals.
+Glen, together with the entire creative team at Pavlovich Marketing are ready to help you achieve your goals.
 Our team will design an SEO perfected website with top results on Google, mobile applications, digital, new media, radio, television, print and social media campaigns like Facebook, Twitter and Instagram that will speak directly to a pinpointed target audience.

 Our specialty at Pavlovich Marketing is working with small businesses and entrepreneurs.
 Big businesses have the resources to create advertising with the intent to win awards with their brands.
 Our first and only goal is to create advertising that generates leads and brings potential customers to your door.
 For our clients, which are exclusively small businesses and entrepreneurs, we strongly believe this is the right way to spend your precious advertising money.